Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

-by leveraging linearity in \eqref{eqn:sinc_gcn}, applying only an activation function along edges, and performing a two-step convolution constrained to the one-hop neighborhood receptive field.
-This makes SINC-GCN comparable to classical one-hop localized GNNs in terms of asymptotic runtime complexity \cite{lim2024contextualized}, underscoring the efficiency of the proposed architecture.
-Likewise, it is also easy to see how SIR-GCN becomes an instance of SINC-GCN when $\boldsymbol{W_N} = \boldsymbol{0}$.
-Hence, as SIR-GCN was shown to be comparable to a modified 1-WL test \cite{lim2024contextualized}, it follows that SINC-GCN, as a generalization, also inherits the representational power and limitations of the 1-WL test.
+by leveraging linearity in Eq. \eqref{eqn:sinc_gcn}, applying only an activation function along edges, and performing a two-step convolution constrained to the one-hop neighborhood receptive field.
+Specifically, extracting the neighborhood context representation only incurs an additional $\mathcal{O}\left(\left|\mathcal{V}\right| \times d_{\text{hidden}} \times d_{\text{in}}\right)$ overhead, making SINC-GCN comparable to classical one-hop localized GNNs in terms of asymptotic runtime complexity \citep{lim2024contextualized}, thereby underscoring its efficiency.
+Furthermore, SIR-GCN may also be viewed as an instance of SINC-GCN where $\boldsymbol{W_N} = \boldsymbol{0}$, positioning SIR-GCN as an \textit{ablated model} of SINC-GCN.

 Overall, SINC-GCN is a simple yet flexible \textit{conceptual proof} of the proposed NCMP framework, grounded in established theoretical results for designing GNNs.
 By integrating both contextualized messages and neighborhood-contextualization, the proposed GNN architecture extends and generalizes classical one-hop localized GNNs while maintaining their computational efficiency.